vectordotdev/timber-io/_posts/2016-07-20-why-were-building-timber.md

 **1. Find and solve issues more easily.**

-Let's say a user reported that they were unable to check out, you can now simple run the following query:
+Let's say a user reported that they were unable to check out, you can now simply run the following query:

-`user.email:zach@timber.io http.path:checkout`
+`user.email:zach@timber.io http.path:/checkout`

 and see exactly what went wrong.

-Or if you wanted to find out which endpoints were timing out:
+Or if you wanted to find out which endpoints were performing slowly:

 `http_response.time_ms > 5000`